Kingston, New York: Transportation

 Local travel was supported by the city-owned CitiBus system (headquarters at 420 Broadway) provides city bus service, and Ulster County Area Transit (UCAT) provides service to points elsewhere in Ulster County.
 Route A travels between Kingston Plaza and Riverfront, B between Albany Avenue and Fairview Avenue, and C between Golden Hill and Port Ewen.
 The service was taken over by UCAT in 2019.

-Weekend water taxi service between Kingston and Rhinecliff, New York is available May through October for $10 round-trip.
-Some trips stop at the Rondout Light; a tour is available for an additional $5.

 Kingston historically was an important transportation center for the region.
 The Hudson River, Rondout Creek and Delaware and Hudson Canal were important commercial waterways.
 At one time, Kingston was served by four railroad companies and two trolley lines.
 Kingston has been designated as a New York State Heritage Area, with a transportation theme.
 The Hudson River Maritime Museum and Trolley Museum of New York are located along the waterfront and help interpret this historic role.

 The Catskill Mountain Railroad, a scenic railroad company, runs trains from Kingston to West Hurley on the former Ulster and Delaware right of way.